binerogroup/documentation/_sources/dns.rst.txt

 - Press the **Record sets** tab.

-- To add a pointer, press the **Create record set** button to the top right.
+- To add a record, press the **Create record set** button to the top right.

-- To edit a pointer, press **Update** next to the right on the row of the pointer.
+- To edit a record, press **Update** next to the right on the row of the record.

 OpenStack Terminal Client
 ^^^^^^^^^^^^^^^^^^^^^^^^^